Cptmoomoo/AnimeTaro/README.md

 ![mal](https://i.imgur.com/zyH2397.jpg)

 Then click the extension icon to be brought to a website to watch it!
+(Currently only working on MyAnimeList).

 ## User Options
 While on a MyAnimeList anime page and you will be brought to a streaming website based on your preference.